 The one treatment that’s a little bit different in how it’s taken is Vyepti®.
 It’s administered via a 30-minute IV infusion.
-Migraine expert and Cove advisor Dr. Sara Crystal notes that patients in studies have shown improvement as soon as the day after the infusion.
+Migraine expert and Cove Medical Director Dr. Sara Crystal notes that patients in studies have shown improvement as soon as the day after the infusion.

 The short answer is yes.
 Most of the monoclonal antibodies listed above have already been approved by the FDA, but pharmaceutical companies are also working on a newer type of anti-CGRP treatment: gepants.
 These medications work faster than monoclonal antibodies and can be taken by mouth, so they’re better suited to relieve symptoms during migraine attacks.
 The gepants include:

 So using an anti-CGRP treatment might mean taking a pill when a migraine hits or heading to your doctor’s office every other month and getting a shot.
 (Some monoclonal antibodies can be self-administered, though, sort of like insulin shots for diabetes.)
 It all depends on which treatment you choose.

 Not all of the new anti-CGRP treatments being developed are available yet, but the ones that have hit the market are pretty expensive.
 For example, Aimovig® currently costs $575 per month (that’s an eyebrow-raising $6,900 per year).

 That price gets even more intimidating when you consider the fact that insurance companies are already making it difficult for patients to get these treatments covered.
 Getting your insurance to cover even just a fraction of the cost of anti-CGRP treatment might mean having to prove that you’ve already tried two or three preventative options without results.

 The CGRP antagonists that are currently available are FDA-approved to treat episodic and chronic migraine, and have been proven effective for migraines with aura or without.

 That might make you think they’re great for pretty much any migraine sufferer, but don’t forget about that price tag.
 Given how costly this treatment is, it’s probably best suited for chronic sufferers who’ve already tried several other options and still can’t find relief.